devvrat-joshi/Tweet/README.md

 3. Real-time server activity can be seen on the screen
 4. Access the text output files in ```mininet/tests/output/```

+# Feature Checklist
+### Basic Features:
+✅ Register New User
+✅ Login
+✅ Get Updates
+✅ Logout
+✅ Search Registered Users
+✅ Follow/Unfollow Any User
+❌ Control Add/Delete Followers
+✅ Post Tweets
+✅ Categorize Tweets with Hashtags

+### Advanced Features
+✅ Search and Display Tweets Under Specific Hashtags
+✅ Fetch List of Online Followers
+✅ Initiate Chat Session with Followers
+✅ Retweet Tweets
+✅ Scale Server to Handle Multiple Requests
+❌ Multiple Instances of Server

+### Security Features
+✅ User Authenticate With Server to Access Features
+✅ Obscured Password Input

+### Bonus Features
+✅ Pin Tweets To The Profile
+✅ Anyone Can View The Profile and The Pinned Tweets
+✅ Create Groups
+✅ Add/Remove Members From a Group
+✅ Check Group Owner/Admin and Members
+✅ Broadcast A Message To All The Members Of Group
+✅ Delete Group
+✅ Attractive Interface

+### Extra Features
+✅ Get Notification
+- If Someone Mentions You In Their Tweet
+- If your Tweet is Retweeted

+### Client and Server Side Logic
+#### Server Side Logic
+- Server is a multi-threaded concurrent server, which can handle around 4500 queries per minute.
+- Whenever server receives a query, it checks the first word of the query.
+- The first wors is the command which client is asking the server to execute

 # Commands
 ### Login 🔒
 ```Syntax: login <username>```